SiphosethuLokwe/TheCantine/README.md

-# TheCantine Project
+# CantinaAPI Project

-TheCantine is a web application designed to manage dishes and drinks for a cantina.
+CantinaAPI is a web application designed to manage dishes and drinks for a cantina.
 The application is built using ASP.NET Core and follows the principles of Clean Architecture.
 It uses CQRS (Command Query Responsibility Segregation) and MediatR for handling commands and queries.
 The application also integrates with a separate security microservice for authentication and authorization.
 The frontend of the application is built using Vue 3.

 ## Table of Contents